Rob Roy Cocktail | Roaringly Good

 Instructions

-• Fill a cocktail shaker just under half full with ice
+• Fill a cocktail shaker just under half full with ice.

-3 dashes Angostura bitters
+2.5 ounces scotch whiskey, 1 ounce sweet vermouth, 3 dashes Angostura bitters

-• Plop the cherry in the glass
+• Add the cherry to the glass.

 maraschino cherry